 Housing costs in Acushnet are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Acushnet is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Acushnet is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Acushnet who work in sales jobs (10.59%), office and administrative support (10.36%), and teaching (9.37%).
+There are especially a lot of people living in Acushnet who work in office and administrative support (11.51%), management occupations (10.15%), and sales jobs (9.77%).

 Also of interest is that Acushnet has more people living here who work in computers and math than 95% of the places in the US.